Konrad Pesudovs: Professional career

-Konrad is passionate about wine, founding the Adelaide Single Bottle Club, is a member of the 2nd Thursday Club (est. 1966), has won the WInestate options competition, makes wine, and in 2018 gained a Diploma in Wine and Spirits from The Wine and Spirit Education Trust.
+Konrad is passionate about wine, founding the Adelaide Single Bottle Club, is a member of the 2nd Thursday Club (est. 1966), has won the Winestate options competition, makes wine, and in 2018 gained a Diploma in Wine and Spirits from The Wine and Spirit Education Trust.

 Honours

 Pesudovs was awarded the J Lloyd Hewitt Award in 1994 by the editorial board of Clinical and Experimental Optometry and the Australian Optometrical Association.
 He was awarded the Peter-Abel Preis in 2006 by Die Vereinigung Deutscher Contactlinsen-Spezialisten e.V.
 (VDC).
 He was awarded the Waring Medal in 2006 by the International Society of Refractive Surgery.
-He was awarded a Young Tall Poppy Science Award, South Australia, for 2007-2008 by the Australian Institute of Policy and Science.
+He was awarded a Young Tall Poppy Science Award, South Australia, for 2007–2008 by the Australian Institute of Policy and Science.
 He was awarded the Irvin M. and Beatrice Borish Award by the American Academy of Optometry in 2008.
 He was awarded the Garland W. Clay Award by the American Academy of Optometry in 2009 and again in 2011.
 He shared The American Public Health Association Vision Care Section 2014 Outstanding Scientific Paper Award with the Vision Loss Expert Group of the Global Burden of Disease 2010.
-In 2018, Konrad Pesudovs was named International Optometrist of the Year.
-In 2020, Konrad Pesudovs was awarded the H Barry Collin Medal by Optometry Australia.
-In 2021, Konrad Pesudovs was identified as the leading optometrist researcher worldwide in terms of H-Index and total citations.
-In 2021, Konrad Pesudovs was awarded the Glenn A Fry Lecture Award by The American Academy of Optometry.
+In 2018, Pesudovs was named International Optometrist of the Year.
+In 2020, he was awarded the H Barry Collin Medal by Optometry Australia.
+In 2021, he was identified as the leading optometrist researcher worldwide in terms of H-Index and total citations.
+In 2021, he was awarded the Glenn A Fry Lecture Award by The American Academy of Optometry.

+He was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "significant service to optometry and ophthalmology research, and to clinical education and training".